-In average the forecast for temperature scores 3.5 which is excellent and there are no bad hits.
-In average the seasonal precipitation amount forecast scores 1.17 which is reasonable.
-However there are 8 bad hits out of 12.
+In average the forecast for temperature scores 2.58 which is very good and there is only 1 bad hits.
+In average the seasonal precipitation amount forecast scores 1.83 which is good with 5 bad hits out of 12.

-The national seasonal forecast followed roughly the SEECOF-12 and the MedCOF-3 guidelines and the discussions above apply for the assessment of the regional forecast as far as it concerns Bulgaria.
-The MedCOF-3 and SEECOF-12 forecast for winter 2014/15 for the region of Bulgaria was for near or above normal mean seasonal temperature and seasonal amount of precipitation near normal or no signal.
+The national seasonal forecast followed roughly the SEECOF-14 and the MedCOF-5 guidelines and the discussions above apply for the assessment of the regional forecast as far as it concerns Bulgaria.
+The MedCOF-5 and SEECOF-14 forecast for winter 2015/16 for the region of Bulgaria was for near or above normal mean seasonal temperature and seasonal amount of precipitation near normal or no signal.

 The Bulgarian seasonal forecast contains an additional sentence that presents an attempt to predict how the upcoming season or month is expected to compare to the same one from the previous year.
-For this winter it was said that the season should be similar to winter 2013/14 in terms of temperature but with more precipitation.
-The winter of 2013/14 was warm or normal (1.42) and with precipitation near or below normal (-1.31).
-Winter 2014/15 therefore was indeed similar to winter 2013/14 in terms of temperature (1.64) and with more precipitation (1.85).
+For this winter it was said that the season should be similar to winter 2013/14 in terms of temperature but with less precipitation.
+Winter 2015/16 was indeed similar to and even warmer than winter 2014/15 in terms of temperature and less wet.

-Figure 1: Departure of the seasonal mean temperature from normal (1961-1990) (left) and seasonal amount of precipitation in percent of normal (1961-1990) (right) for winter (December-January-February) 2014/15.
+Figure 1: Departure of the seasonal mean temperature from normal (1961-1990) (left) and seasonal amount of precipitation in percent of normal (1961-1990) (right) for winter (December-January-February) 2015/16.

-Figure 1, 2, 3, and 4 show maps of the departure from normal (1961-1990) of the seasonal/monthly mean temperature (left) and the seasonal/monthly amount of precipitation in percent of normal (1961-1990) (right) for the winter season as a whole (Fig. 1) and the individual months of December 2014 (Fig.2), January 2015 (Fig.3), and February 2015 (Fig.4).
+Figure 1, 2, 3, and 4 show maps of the departure from normal (1961-1990) of the seasonal/monthly mean temperature (left) and the seasonal/monthly amount of precipitation in percent of normal (1961-1990) (right) for the winter season as a whole (Fig. 1) and the individual months of January 2016 (Fig.2), and February 2016 (Fig.3).
+The maps for the month of December are missing.
 The maps are regular operational products of the Bulgarian weather service and are therefore given with reference to normal based on the period 1961-1990 as with the WMO recommendations.